Before I get to the main topic, I’d like to dedicate the first paragraph to explaining why I will focus on the homepage.

 This, in turn, will translate into a lack of conversion, which is responsible for online store errors.
 The only question is, where do we find them?

-Sitting in the industry for ten years, attending various conferences, and browsing the internet all over, I very often come across headlines:
+Having been in the industry for ten years, attending various conferences, and browsing the internet all over, I often come across headlines:

 The site’s listed elements are so popular for a straightforward reason.
 They are associated with improving the most critical e-commerce factor, i.e., conversion rate.